busrus/retrofeed/README.md

 # RetroFeed

 RetroFeed is a Mastodon feed reader designed for vintage computers.
-It transforms your Mastodon timeline into a format compatible with text-based browsers like Contiki's web browser for 8-bit computers.
+It transforms your Mastodon timeline into a format compatible with curl or text-based browsers like Contiki's web browser for 8-bit computers.
 Written and tested for my Apple IIe.
 Inspired by http://www.frogfind.com

 ![Alt text](retrofeed.jpg)